Table of Contents

-Most common ways to know if your Mac has a virus
+Most common ways to check for Virus on Mac

 There once was a time when your Mac computer were considered to be relatively immune to viruses and malware.
 Users were blissfully secure and never had to worry about landing infections, that the concern of Windows OS users.
 But times have changed – dramatically.
 As a matter of fact, according to some experts, Macs are now far more vulnerable to externals threats than PC’s than ever before in history.